5 New Updates to the 2021 Eating Recovery and Pathlight Conferences

 Like last year, we’re bringing you expert speakers in the fields of mental health and eating disorder treatment, with a mix of returning and new thought leaders.
 Ovidio Bermudez, MD, FAAP, FSAHM, FAED, F.iaedp, CEDS, Anne Marie O’Melia, MS, MD, FAAP and Craig Johnson, PhD, CEDS, FAED and others will be back, and joined by new speakers, including Abraham Sculley and Lawrence Chatters, PhD, Avanti Bergquist, MD, MS, FAPA, DFAACAP and Allison Chase, PhD, CEDS-S. They’ll be covering topics including Eating Disorders Treatment: Where We Came From, Where We Are Going, and Lessons Learned Along the Way, The Interpersonal Theory of Suicide from a Radically Open DBT Perspective and Counseling Strategies to Consider When Working with African American Men.
 To see the full agenda, visit our website!
 You can also see the full line-up of speakers and learn a little bit about them.

 Even though we have two distinct conferences, attending both conferences won’t cost as much as two separate conferences.
-Our early bird registration lasts through July 23, and you can attend one conference for $49 and include the second conference for just an additional $30.
-That means that you can attend both conferences for $79, instead of $100 (or even more, if these were in person!).
+You can attend one conference for $79 and include the second conference for just an additional $50.
+That means that you can attend both conferences for just $129.

 4. Networking & Additional Learning Opportunities

 We recognize the importance of face-to-face time with fellow attendees and how that can be a big draw for attending conferences, so we have created additional networking and learning opportunities , exclusively offered to conference attendees.